 Spectacular renovated Edwardian apartment has an amazing amount of natural light.
 This one bedroom/ one bathroom unit is located in the heart of the Panhandle.
 Beautifully updated kitchen with stainless steel appliances ( gas range and refrigerator).
-Large closet.
+Large walk-in closet.
+Wash and fold is located down below the unit and laundry mat right at the corner.
 Located in a great location, on the same block as the Hayes Valley shuttle stop, walking distance to Panhandle park, Divisadero Corridor, wonderful restaurants, cafes and much more!

 – Bright and spacious

 – One bedroom

 – Updated kitchen

 – Owner pays water and garbage

 – Available now!

 The North Panhandle neighborhood has quickly become a household name in San Francisco, although it is better known as NoPa.

 NoPa s borders surround mostly residential properties, but its key location is convenient to some of the city s most popular destination restaurants and a growing number of storefronts.
 The eastern border runs along Divisadero Street, which is fast-paced with foot-traffic energy, boutique and vintage shops, epicurean desirables, and organic grocers.

 Residents who live in this neighborhood enjoy the amenity of not having to own an automobile to get around in the district and out to every corner of the city.
 Some longtime residents will also admit that they find little reason to leave the area, as all of the city s amenities are within reach.